khanhooi/thats-cooked/template/about.markdown

 permalink: /about.html
 ---

-Simple recipes for simple people.
+That's cooked is a simple website for simple recipes for simple people.